 A GPDH Assay Kit (Cell Garage, Tokyo, Japan) was used according to the manufacturer's instructions.
-In brief, 1 g sample (adipose tissue or respective layers after digestion and centrifugation) was mixed with 0.25 M sucrose solution to a total of 5 ml and homogenized.
-The mixture was then centrifuged at $430 \times g$ for 5 minutes.
-A 1-ml aliquot of the aqueous layer was taken and again centrifuged at $17700 \times g$ for 5 minutes.
+In brief, 1-g sample (adipose tissue or respective layers after digestion and centrifugation) was mixed with 0.25 M sucrose solution to a total of 5 ml and homogenized.
+The mixture was then centrifuged at 430 g for 5 minutes.
+A 1-ml aliquot of the aqueous layer was taken and again centrifuged at 17,700 g for 5 minutes.
 The supernatant after the second centrifugation was diluted 10 times with an enzyme-extracting reagent, and the optical absorption was measured at 340 nm for 10 minutes on a 96-well plate after addition of twice the volume of a substrate reagent.
-GPDH activity was calculated based on the following formula: GPDH activity (U/ml) = $\Delta$ OD $\times$ 0.482 $\times$ 10 ( $\Delta$ OD: change in optical density per minute).
+Glycerol-3-phosphate dehydrogenase activity was calculated based on the following formula: Glycerol-3-phosphate dehydrogenase activity (U/ml) = Δ OD × 0.482 × 10, where Δ OD is change in optical density per minute.

-To examine correlation between the number of viable cells and the resulting values of GPDH activity in each cell type, we assessed several concentrations of adipocytes, WBCs, and ASCs using the GPDH assay, following the design used for the XTT assay.
+To examine correlation between the number of viable cells and the resulting values of glycerol-3phosphate dehydrogenase activity in each cell type, we assessed several concentrations of adipocytes, white blood cells, and adipose-derived stem/stromal cells using the glycerol-3-phosphate dehydrogenase assay, following the design used for the XTT assay.

-Flow cytometry
+Flow Cytometry

-To determine the presence of non-adipocytes, we used multicolor flow cytometric analysis to examine cells in the bottom layer, the stromal vascular fraction (SVF), for surface marker expression.
-The following monoclonal antibodies conjugated to fluorochromes were used: anti-CD31-PE, anti-CD34-PE-Cy7, and anti-CD45-FITC (BD Biosciences, San Jose, CA).
+To determine the presence of nonadipocytes, we used multicolor flow cytometric analysis to examine cells in the bottom layer, the stromal vascular fraction, for surface marker expression.
+The following monoclonal antibodies conjugated to fluorochromes were used: anti-CD31-PE, anti-CD34-PE-Cy7, and anti-CD45-FITC (BD Biosciences, San Jose, Calif.).
 Cells were analyzed with a LSR II (BD Biosciences), and cell composition percentages were determined according to surface marker expression profiles.

-Statistical analysis
+Statistical Analysis

-Data are expressed as mean $\pm$ SEM.
-Comparisons of multiple groups were made using one-way ANOVA with Bonferroni's multiple t-test.
-Values of P<0.05 were considered statistically significant.
+Data are expressed as mean \pm SEM.
+Comparisons of multiple groups were made using one-way analysis of variance with Bonferroni's multiple t test.
+Values of p < 0.05 were considered statistically significant.